Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Related work

 \section{Related work}

-The contextual MDP framework is a general framework that encompasses many fields that study zero-shot generalisation.
-Some approaches try to improve generalisation by increasing the variability of the training contexts through domain randomisation \citep{tobin_domain_2017, sadeghi_cad2rl_2017} or data augmentation \citep{raileanu_automatic_2021, lee_network_2020}.
-Others explicitly bridge the gap between the training and testing contexts through inductive biases \citep{kansky_schema_2017, wang_unsupervised_2021} or regularisation \citep{cobbe_quantifying_2019, tishby_deep_2015}.
-We mention only a selection of approaches here, a more comprehensive overview can be found in Appendix \ref{app:extended}.
-All these approaches use techniques that are not necessarily specific to RL (representation learning, regularisation, etc.).
-In this work, we instead explore how exploration in RL can be used to improve generalisation.
+The contextual MDP framework encompasses many fields that study zero-shot generalization.
+Some approaches try to improve generalization by increasing the variability of the training contexts through domain randomization \citep{tobin_domain_2017, sadeghi_cad2rl_2017} or data augmentation \citep{raileanu_automatic_2021, lee_network_2020}.
+Others explicitly bridge the gap between the training and testing contexts through inductive biases \citep{kansky_schema_2017, wang_unsupervised_2021} or regularization \citep{cobbe_quantifying_2019, tishby_deep_2015}.
+We mention only a selection of approaches here, a more comprehensive overview and discussion can be found in Appendix~\ref{app:extended}.
+All these approaches use techniques that are not necessarily specific to RL (representation learning, regularization, etc.).
+In this work, we instead explore how exploration in RL can be used to improve generalization.

+Some previous work, such as \citet{ishfaq_randomized_2021} \& \citet{osband_deep_2019}, also observed that increasing coverage while maintaining low estimate error improves generalization.
+However, these studies refer to the type of generalization that is achieved using function approximation to interpolate between training samples in continuous or intractably large spaces.
+This is meaningfully different from the zero-shot policy transfer setting in CMDPs that we consider in this paper, where the goal is to generalize to novel contexts. \citet{tavakoli_exploring_2018} introduce an approach that shares some similarities to Explore-Go (they select starting states from the agent's past observations to teleport to), but their objective is different: they aim to optimize exploration and performance in the training environment, whereas we focus on improving generalization to testing environments.